fChristenson/the-question-in-question/src/chapters/trends_and_the_future_of_development/page_000.md

 ## How to Build Teams That Embrace Rapid Prototyping?
 ## How to Foster Innovation in Teams With Limited Resources?
 ## How to Build Software That Adapts to New Market Trends?
+## Will AI Take Over Developer Jobs?
+## What Impact Will AI Have on Developers?